-The Governance and Nominating Committee is responsible for Director orientation and education.
 All newly elected Directors are provided with a comprehensive orientation as to the nature and operation of the business and affairs of the Corporation and as to the role of the Board and its Committees.
 New Directors are provided with information concerning:

-- The structure of the Board and its Committees including Charters and position descriptions - · The legal framework of the organization, including By-Laws and Articles of Incorporation - · Information on the management organization structure - Current strategic, financial and capital plans - The responsibilities of the oversight functions (Compliance, Finance, Internal Audit, and Risk) - Board approved policies, including the Code of Conduct and the Insider Trading Policy - Public disclosure documents including the Annual Report, Management Proxy Circular and Annual Information Form
+- The structure of the Board and its Committees including Charters and position descriptions - The legal framework of the organization, including By-Laws and Articles of Incorporation - Information on the management organization structure - Current strategic, financial and capital plans - The responsibilities of the oversight functions (Actuarial, Compliance, Finance, Internal Audit, and Risk) - Board approved policies, including the Code of Conduct and the Insider Trading Policy - Public disclosure documents including the Annual Report, Management Proxy Circular and Annual Information Form

-In order to orient new Directors as to the nature and operation of the Corporation's business, they are also given the opportunity to meet with the Chairman of the Board, the Chairs of Board Committees, the Chief Executive Officer and each of the Chief Operating Officers, members of the Corporation's executive management team and members of the executive management teams of the Corporation's major operating subsidiaries to discuss their businesses and activities.
+In order to orient new Directors as to the nature and operation of the Corporation's business, new Directors participate in a two day program that is designed to provide a general overview of the financial products and services distributed by the Corporation and its subsidiaries, as well as the financial and regulatory issues affecting their operations.
+The Corporation held one orientation session in 2016.
+New Directors are also given the opportunity to meet with the Chair of the Board, the Chairs of Board Committees, the Chief Executive Officer and each of the Chief Operating Officers, members of the Corporation's executive management teams and members of the executive management teams of the Corporation's major operating subsidiaries to discuss their businesses and activities.